Introduction

 Strawberries

 Strawberries are one of the classic fruit crops to harvest in June in the UK.
-Once the first berries start colouring up, check them often.
-Warm weather can take them from nearly ready to perfect very quickly.
+Once the first berries start colouring up, check them often, especially in warm or wet weather.

 Rhubarb

-Rhubarb can still be harvested in June, but this is usually the point where I start easing off.
-In most UK gardens, June is the last sensible month for regular rhubarb picking.
+Rhubarb can still be harvested in June, but this is usually the point where regular picking should start slowing down.

 Gooseberries

-Gooseberries are a brilliant June crop, but they are easy to misunderstand.
-In June, they are often more of a cooking fruit than a sweet dessert fruit.
+Gooseberries are a useful June crop, but they are often more of a cooking fruit at this stage than a sweet dessert fruit.

 Early Raspberries

 Some early summer raspberries may begin cropping in June, especially in mild areas or with early varieties.
-However, I would not promise raspberries as a guaranteed June harvest for every UK garden.
-For many growers, they build properly through July.
+For many UK growers, though, raspberries build more strongly through July.

 Herbs to Harvest in June UK

-Herbs are easy to overlook when you are thinking about what to harvest in June UK, but this is one of the best months to use them properly.
-By now, many herbs are full of fresh growth, and regular picking keeps them bushy, useful and less likely to run straight to flower.
+Herbs are easy to overlook when thinking about what to harvest in June UK, but this is one of the best months to use them properly.
+Many herbs are full of fresh growth now, and regular picking keeps them bushy, useful and less likely to run straight to flower.

 The trick is to harvest little and often.
 You usually get better leaves from steady trimming than from letting herbs grow tall and tired before cutting them back hard.